peercoin/peercoin.net/README.md

 If don't know how to submit a pull request use these helpful guides: [one](https://help.github.com/articles/using-pull-requests) and [two](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

+### Updating Wallet Signatures
+Because Github hosting does not allow for PHP, we use Javascript for persistant content.
+Signatures can be updated in the signatures file.
+Other JS files have readable (HTML) versions in the readable folder.

 ### Installing and Running
 If you want to test out the website locally, raise a local http server.
 For example `python3 -m http.server 8080`.